Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Projects

-The inquests spotlight table recognises lawyers who have deep expertise in representing clients in high-profile and contentious inquests.
-These inquests typically arise in the context of mental health, police contact and domestic terrorism, but are by no means limited to these areas.
+The Inquests table recognises lawyers who have deep expertise in representing clients in high-profile and contentious inquests.
+These inquests typically arise in the context of mental health, police contact and domestic terrorism but are by no means limited to these areas.
 Lawyers ranked here represent bereaved families, organisations and individual staff members.

 Related sections: Administrative & Public Law, Civil Liberties & Human Rights, Police Law

 This is a UK-wide section ranking firms for both contentious and non-contentious work in the insurance sector.
-Firms may submit separately to each of the sections listed below.
+Firms may submit separately to each of the tables listed below.

-Contentious Claims & Reinsurance: This section covers contentious matters handled on behalf of the insurance industry, including claims defence, coverage disputes, brokers' negligence claims and reinsurance disputes.
+Contentious Claims & Reinsurance: This table covers contentious matters handled on behalf of the insurance industry, including claims defence, coverage disputes, brokers' negligence claims and reinsurance disputes.

 Mainly Policyholder: For firms handling similar work to the above on behalf of policyholders.
 It is possible for firms to be ranked in both this table and in Contentious Claims.

-Volume Claims: This table ranks firms (not individuals) that provide regular representation to insurance companies and other organisations on high-volume claims.
+Volume Claims: This spotlight table features firms (not individuals) that provide regular representation to insurance companies and other organisations on high-volume claims.
 This includes personal injury as well as employers', public and motor liability, among others.

 Non-contentious: Representative work here includes M&A transactions, business transfers, capital raisings and demutualisations, as well as alternative risk transfers, reinsurance transactions and insurance-linked securities.
 We also consider regulatory work, such as advice on the Solvency II directive.